 top of page

 For many, it is that time of the year again for festivities and holidays.
-However, it is also the time of the year for many companies to round up the hits and misses.
+It is also the time of the year for the white-collared community to take stock of the hits and misses for the year i.e. performance appraisals.

-Goldman Sachs, has an annual 'culling' ritual whereby it shaves off the underperforming 5% of its workforce.
-This might sound brutal but that practice is probably one of the key reasons why the investment bank has successfully maintained its leading edge amongst the rest of its competitors.
+Goldman Sachs has a 'culling' ritual annualy whereby it terminates the lowest-performing five percent of its workforce.
+This sounds brutal but this practice is probably one of the main reasons why the investment bank has successfully kept its edge over the rest of its competitors.

 In the book "Dream Big", Jim Collins also talks about private equity firm 3G Capital's corporate culture: